axisgroup/evaluation-toolkit/README.md

 ## But how do REALLY test during a sprint?

+Because testing is so distributed, it can manifest in many ways ranging from casual coffee shop studies to  controlled experiments depending on the research context, time at hand, access to participants etc.

-While testing is a core philosophy of the UCD process, a point of tension emerges during Lean Design Sprints, where time and resources are limited and compromises must be made in the name of fast delivery.
+And while testing is a core philosophy of the UCD process, a point of tension emerges during **Lean Design Sprints**, where time and resources are limited and compromises must be made in the name of fast delivery.

 > How then can Designers balance the need for robust testing vs. quick turnaround times?